What is UGC?

 The TikTok creator marketplace is a great place to look too.
 There are lots of well known brand opportunities posted on there that you can apply to, and my favourite part is that you can even negotiate the fee.
 A lot of opportunities on these apps have a fixed fee.
 I’ve had a few brand invites via the TikTok creator platform and I’ve been able to reject their fee offer and negotiate higher, which most of the time, gets accepted.

 Do let me know if you have any questions that I may be able to help with.
 I really hope this helps anyone wanting to get into the UGC game.
-I may do another post further down the line of how to charge as a UGC creator, but at the minute it really is so new that it’s hard to advise.
+If you’re looking for advice on what to charge for UGC, you can read this post here.
+And if you’re looking for what tools you might need, you can read this post here.